Nefcanto/rfcs/0000-reflection.md

 # Adoption strategy

 There is no change at all.
-There is not need for codemods.
-No developer needs to change his knowledge about the React if he does not want to use it.
+There is no need for codemods.
+No developer needs to change his knowledge about React if he does not want to use it.

 This can even be implemented in another library called `react-reflection`.